22Neves/devsite-docs/guides/vtex/cho-api-offline-methods.en.md

 ------------

 ----[mpe]----
-When configuring Checkout API in VTEX stores, you can offer payments with offline payment methods such as Pago Efectivo.
+When configuring Checkout API in VTEX stores, you can offer payments with offline payment methods such as Pago Efectivo and YAPE.
 ------------

 To configure these payment methods, access the administration panel of your VTEX platform, and then **Payments > Configuration > Payment plans**.
 Then, follow the steps below: